kevgo/kevgo/README.md

   development tools without the need to install them.
 - [Multi-repo-tool](https://github.com/kevgo/multi-repo-tool) runs development
-  tasks (cloning, compiling, linting, testing, etc) or even a custom interactive shell on many repositories using a single command.
+  tasks (cloning, compiling, linting, testing, etc) or even a custom interactive shell on several repositories using a single command.
 - [Atalanta](https://github.com/kevgo/atalanta) helps work with a large variety of code bases by listing and running development tasks defined in various places like `package.json`, `Makefile`, `Rakefile`, etc.